yaohahahh/Individual_Project/README.md

 ---

-Thank you for using the University Sustainability Assessment Platform!
+Thank you for using the Sustainability Assessment System!
 Together, we can make a difference in promoting sustainable practices in higher education institutions.